 The Government and the FIRB acknowledge the uncertainty surrounding the duration of the economic impacts of the pandemic, even after the health impacts have receded.

 The Treasurer and his delegates will continue to review foreign investment proposals against the national interest on a case-by-case basis.
 Where appropriate, conditions will be applied proportionately to address identified risks on a non-discriminatory basis.

-Conditions imposed on investment that is now required to be screened under the temporary changes will remain for as long as required to protect the national interest, and as such, may remain in place including after the expiry of the temporary measures.
+Conditions imposed on an investment that is now required to be screened under the temporary changes will remain in place for as long as required to protect the national interest, and as such, may remain in place including after the expiry of the temporary measures.

 The Government’s administrative approach to enforcing conditions and/or imposing penalties will recognise the unique and sensitive nature of the crisis.

 The changes to the monetary thresholds apply to actions taken after the announcement at 10:30pm AEDT on 29 March 2020 (‘the announcement’).
 However, the changes do not apply to an action taken under an agreement which was entered into by the parties before the announcement, regardless of whether there are unmet conditions or not (and disregarding the application of subsection 15(5) of the Foreign Acquisitions and Takeovers Act 1975 (the FATA)).